MichaelPot/KillYourShapes/README.md

 -------------------------------------------------------------------------------------------------------------
 for v 0.25-- luck, critical hit, invisibility, and turret work now. added audio clips for hit reg. added scaling over time, so player and enemy damage and hp scale up over time.

-Known bugs: double jump isn't working, enemies spawn in terrain, bullet not registering with void field stuff.
+Known bugs: double jump isn't working, enemies spawn in terrain, bullet not registering with void field stuff, move speed not working, boss spawn not working with rectangle.

 -------------------------------------------------------------------------------------------------------------